vanatteveldt/github-workshop/tutorials/creating_git_repository.md

 If you have a directory on your system that contains your project files, you can use the `git init` command to *initialize* the repository.

-This is as easy as it sound.
+This is as easy as it sounds.
 Open your terminal, and navigate to your directory (to try this out now, you can just create an empty directory).
 If you have [Git](https://github.com/git-guides/install-git) installed, you can now enter the command.